ng-icons/ng-icons/README.md

 ## Installation

-Ng Icons consists of multiple packages:

-- `@ng-icons/core` - This contains the icon component and the `NgIconsModule` that is used to register the icons you want to include in your application.
-- `@ng-icons/bootstrap-icons` - The Bootstrap iconset including both outline and solid variants.
-- `@ng-icons/heroicons` - The Heroicons iconset including both outline and solid variants.
-- `@ng-icons/ionicons` - The Ionicons iconset including both outline and solid variants.
-- `@ng-icons/css.gg` - The CSS.gg iconset.
-- `@ng-icons/feather-icons` - The Feather Icons iconset.
-- `@ng-icons/jam-icons` - The Jam Icons iconset.
-- `@ng-icons/octicons` - The Octicons iconset.
-- `@ng-icons/radix-icons` - The Radix UI iconset.
-- `@ng-icons/tabler-icons` - The Tabler iconset.
-- `@ng-icons/akar-icons` - The Akar iconset.

 You must install the `@ng-icons/core` package, however you only need to install the iconset libraries you intend to use.

 E.g: